egainit/F5EMEA/README.md

 ## Installation

 You have one option for deploying this solution:
-  - This is for a demo POC, Template from Portal was requested
+  - This is for a demo POC, Template from Portal was requested, however a deploy button was also setup:

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)